GregorStocks/valley-scroll/README.md

 ValleyScroll(tm)

-A simple script to give your website that Silicon Valley flair
+A simple script to give your website that Silicon Valley flair.

 Usage: